-- uses a palette knife to create textured, bold and colourful cityscapes. - 4. how they can make palette knives of their own using card to mimic the process used by Afremov, and will be taught how to use these 'knives' in different ways to create different effects.
-They can then create their own cityscapes using these techniques. - 5. how the sky and light in photos of cityscapes changes at different times of the day. - 6. what a silhouette is.
-They will create some cityscape art
+- used by Afremov, and will be taught how to use these 'knives' in different ways to create different effects.
+They can then create their own cityscapes using these techniques. - how the sky and light in photos of cityscapes changes at different times of the day. - what a silhouette is.
+They will create some cityscape art using silhouettes and colourful backgrounds. - 7. about some famous cities around the world that are built on and around water. - 8. how to paint with watercolours to create different effects such as a reflection.
+They will create some mirror reflection artwork. - that ink pens can be used to create artwork and will compare the detail of such artwork with watercolours. - 10. how to use lines and patterns to create their own ink cityscapes.

-- 7. about where artists have chosen to place objects. - 8. to create tones using pencil - 9. to create tints, tones and shades using paint. - 10.to create and sketch their own still life arrangements. - 11.how to apply colour and tone to some still life art.
+- tonal scales and how they create tones by applying varying pressure with their pencil. - 5. to look at light sources and different shading techniques. - 6. to use these techniques to shade in 3D shapes. - 7. about where artists have chosen to place objects. - 8. to create tones using pencil - 9. to create tints, tones and shades using paint. - 10.to create and sketch their own still life arrangement s. - 11.how to apply colour and tone to some still life art.

-- 8. to follow their designs to create their vases out of clay. - 9. how to use a variety of materials and techniques to create different effects to decorate their vase, looking at some examples of decorated vases as inspiration. - 10.to evaluate their own finished vases, thinking about what worked well and what they would change. - 11.to review the work of other children and discuss what they think about different vases that have been created.
+- 8. to follow their designs to create their vases out of clay. - how to use a variety of materials and techniques to create different effects to decorate their vase, looking at some examples of decorated vases as inspiration. - 10.to evaluate their own finished vases, thinking about what worked well and what they would change. - 11.to review the work of other children and discuss what they think about different vases that have been created.

-- and others such as Dalí and Adnams to inspire their own surrealist work. - 7. how Kahlo painted important moments throughout her life, telling a story of how she felt during these times. - 8. why she chose to paint at particular moments in her life and use this to reflect on their own lives and any memories they would like to illustrate.
+- Dalí and Adnams to inspire their own surrealist work. - 7. how Kahlo painted important moments throughout her life, telling a story of how she felt during these times. - 8. why she chose to paint at particular moments in her life and use this to reflect on their own lives and any memories they would like to illustrate.